MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/Warehousing/how-to-create-put-aways-from-internal-put-aways.md

  Likewise, items can be returned to the warehouse to be put away.
 The items may have been taken out of available inventory for a production order, and then not used at all.
 To make them part of available inventory again, they must be put away in the bin.

- The options **Internal Picks** and **Internal Put\-aways** enable you to perform picks and put\-aways without having to refer to a particular source document.
-In both of these options, you can easily set up all the information you need to create a pick or put\-away warehouse instruction.
+ The options **Internal Picks** and **Internal Put-aways** enable you to perform picks and put-aways without having to refer to a particular source document.
+In both of these options, you can easily set up all the information you need to create a pick or put-away warehouse instruction.

 > [!NOTE]
->  If you are not using internal picks and internal put\-aways, these adjustments can be performed using the methods to move items from bin to bin or to post quantity adjustments in a bin.
+>  If you are not using internal picks and internal put-aways, these adjustments can be performed using the methods to move items from bin to bin or to post quantity adjustments in a bin.
 >
->  When the location uses directed put\-away and pick, and therefore uses bin types, you cannot manually move items in or out of a bin of bin type RECEIVE, because items that are in a RECEIVE\-type bin must be registered as being put away before they are part of available inventory.
+>  When the location uses directed put-away and pick, and therefore uses bin types, you cannot manually move items in or out of a bin of bin type RECEIVE, because items that are in a RECEIVE-type bin must be registered as being put away before they are part of available inventory.

 ### To create a pick from the internal pick